filecoin-project/FIPs/FIPS/fip-xxxx.md

 ```

 ### Evidence verification complexity
-Note that during the validation of each CONVERGE and COMMIT message, two signatures need to be verified: (1) the signature of the message contents, produced by the sender of the message (first check above) and (2) the aggregate signature in _m.evidence_ (_ValidEvidence(m)_ above).
-The former can be verified using the sender’s public key (stored in the power table).
+Note that during the validation of each CONVERGE and COMMIT message, two signatures need to be verified: (1) the signature of the message contents, produced by the sender of the message (first check above) and (2) the aggregate signature in $m.evidence$ ($\texttt{ValidEvidence}(m)$ above).
+The former can be verified using the sender's public key (stored in the power table).
 The latter, being an aggregated signature, requires aggregating public keys of all the participants whose signatures it combines.
 Notice that the evidence of each message can be signed by a different set of participants, which requires aggregating a linear number of public BLS keys (in system size) per evidence verification.

 However, a participant only needs to verify the evidence once for each *unique* message (in terms of (step, round, value)) received.
 Moreover, verification can further be reduced to those messages a participant uses to make progress (such as advancing to the next step or deciding), ignoring the rest as they are not needed for progress.
 This reduces the number of evidence verifications in each step to at most one.

 #### Randomness

-An instance of GossiPBFT requires a seed σ that must be common among all participants due to the dependency on a VRF in the _CONVERGE_ step.
-As only one random seed is required per GossiPBFT instance, and there is only one GossiPBFT instance per epoch (see below), the random seed for GossiPBFT can be sourced from drand’s output for that epoch in EC.
+An instance of GossiPBFT requires a seed σ that must be common among all participants due to the dependency on a VRF in the CONVERGE step.
+As only one random seed is required per GossiPBFT instance, and there is only one GossiPBFT instance per epoch (see below), the random seed for GossiPBFT can be sourced from drand's output for that epoch in EC.

 ### Synchronization of Participants in the Current Instance

-GossiPBFT ensures termination provided that (i) all participants start the instance at most _Δ_ apart, and (ii) the estimate on Δ is large enough for _Δ_-synchrony in some round (either because of the real network delay recovering from asynchrony or because of the estimate increasing).
+GossiPBFT ensures termination provided that (i) all participants start the instance at most $\Delta$ apart, and (ii) the estimate on Δ is large enough for $\Delta$-synchrony in some round (either because of the real network delay recovering from asynchrony or because of the estimate increasing).

-[Given prior tests performed on GossipSub](https://research.protocol.ai/publications/gossipsub-v1.1-evaluation-report/vyzovitis2020.pdf) (see also [here](https://gist.github.com/jsoares/9ce4c0ba6ebcfd2afa8f8993890e2d98)), we expect that almost all participants will reach sent messages within _Δ=3s_, with a huge majority receiving them even after _Δ=2s_.
-However, if several participants start the instance _Δ + ε_ after some other participants, termination is not guaranteed for the selected timeouts of _2*Δ_.
+[Given prior tests performed on GossipSub](https://research.protocol.ai/publications/gossipsub-v1.1-evaluation-report/vyzovitis2020.pdf) (see also [here](https://gist.github.com/jsoares/9ce4c0ba6ebcfd2afa8f8993890e2d98)), we expect that almost all participants will reach sent messages within $Δ=3s$, with a huge majority receiving them even after $Δ=2s$.
+However, if several participants start the instance $Δ + ε$ after some other participants, termination is not guaranteed for the selected timeouts of $2*Δ$.
 Thus, we do not rely on an explicit synchrony bound for correctness.
 Instead, we (i) use drand as a beacon to synchronize participants within an instance and (ii) increase the estimate of Δ locally within an instance as rounds progress without decision.

 The synchronization of participants is performed in the call to updateTimeout(timeout, round) (line 46), and works as follows:

-* Participants start an instance with Δ=2s.
+* Participants start an instance with $Δ=2s$.
-* If the first and second rounds fail to reach termination, participants start the 3rd round with Δ=3s.
+* If the first and second rounds fail to reach termination, participants start the 3rd round with $Δ=3s$.
 * If 5 rounds fail to reach termination (rounds from 0 to 4), participants wait to receive the next drand epoch value to start round 5.
 This ensures that a potential ε delay between when participants started the instance is not carried over beyond round 4.
-* If round 5 fails to reach a decision, participants set exponential timeout increase Δ= 1.3*Δ for every failed round.
+* If round 5 fails to reach a decision, participants set exponential timeout increase $Δ= 1.3*Δ$ for every failed round.
 This ensures termination even if the real network delay increases arbitrarily.

 Additionally, as an optimization, participants could continue to the subsequent step once the execution of the current step has been determined, without waiting for the timeout.
-For example, if a participant receives _QUALITY_ messages from all participants, it can proceed to the next step without waiting for the timeout.
+For example, if a participant receives QUALITY messages from all participants, it can proceed to the next step without waiting for the timeout.
 More generally, if the remaining valid messages to be received cannot change the execution of the step, regardless of the values contained in the messages, then a participant should continue to the next step.

 ### Synchronization of Participants across Instances

-The _finalizedTipsets_ data structure is disseminated among the participants and other observers of the Filecoin network in the same manner as the chain itself.
-In particular, newly joined and temporarily disconnected participants and observers wishing to download and verify the chain can obtain the _finalizedTipsets_ data from other participants or observers (see [main design document](https://docs.google.com/document/d/10i9tFremOSrZou9oO5A5wvu1uOy1lvFKbv8IsvoglR0/edit#heading=h.gxmabiz2hh3k) for details).
+The $finalizedTipsets$ data structure is disseminated among the participants and other observers of the Filecoin network in the same manner as the chain itself.
+In particular, newly joined and temporarily disconnected participants and observers wishing to download and verify the chain can obtain the $finalizedTipsets$ data from other participants or observers (see [main design document](https://docs.google.com/document/d/10i9tFremOSrZou9oO5A5wvu1uOy1lvFKbv8IsvoglR0/edit#heading=h.gxmabiz2hh3k) for details).

 To verify a finality decision, assuming prior knowledge of an already-final base, a client needs:

 * The power table entries from the base
-* A set of signed _DECIDE_ messages for that base that agree on the same value, from distinct senders comprising more than ⅔ QAP in the base
+* A set of signed DECIDE messages for that base that agree on the same value, from distinct senders comprising more than ⅔ QAP in the base
 * The public keys for those signers

 A finality certificate brings them together.